niksirbi/MyWebsite/content/project/BS/index.md

 ## Summary
-Deeply anesthetized and comatose states are often accompanied by a distinctive pattern of electroencephalographic activity, called “Burst Suppression”.
+Deeply anesthetized and comatose states are often accompanied by a distinctive pattern of electroencephalographic activity called **Burst Suppression** (BS).
 This pattern’s underlying mechanism and functional significance remain largely unknown.
 I explore how Burst Suppression manifests itself in fMRi data obtained from from both humans and animals (non-human primates, rats).